JasonShen-SH/prune_mase/group3.md

 You might change configuration as you wish.

-As there are too many configurations, we kept them inside toml file at <code>configs/example/prune_retrain_group3.toml</code>
+As there are too many configurations, we kept them inside a toml file at <code>configs/example/prune_retrain_group3.toml</code>
 Please refer to the file for default parameter values and to change them.

 Below is a demonstration of an actual output under certain pruning prerequisites: